SheemaMasood381/SheemaMasood381/README.md

 - Launch or contribute to **visionary startups** that use AI for real-world impact.
 - Collaborate with **forward-thinking teams** pushing boundaries in **agentic systems**, **robotics**, and **applied ML**.
 - Create tools that empower **humans and machines to work together** seamlessly.

----

-### Explore My Work:
-- 🏆 Check out my **Kaggle profile** to see my competitive projects and data science notebooks: [Kaggle](https://www.kaggle.com/sheemamasood)
-- 🔗 A comprehensive list of my projects can also be found [here on GitHub](https://github.com/sheemamasood381).

 ----
 ## 🏆 Featured Achievements